-The cost of technology for your business or organization can quickly add up.
-In addition to your initial technology investment costs, you have the ongoing costs of IT services like maintenance, repair, data backups, and cybersecurity protection.
-After a few years of this, however, you may begin to notice that your technology is no longer performing at optimal levels.
-This inefficient performance can create additional costs — and, not only those that are strictly financial in nature.
+We know that the cost of technology for your organization can quickly add up.
+In addition to your initial technology investment, you have the ongoing costs related to IT services like monitoring, maintenance, support, backup, and cybersecurity protection.
+After a few years (and whether or not you or your users even notice it), your technology is no longer performing at optimal levels.
+This inefficient performance actually creates additional costs — and, not only those that are strictly financial in nature.

-According to research cited by Windows, personal computers (PCs) that are older than four years aren’t able to function as efficiently for multitasking and “cause more than 2.1x increase in lost productivity (hours).”
-These performance limitations for devices that are five years or older can lead to:
+According to research cited by Microsoft, personal computers (PCs) that are older than four years aren’t able to function as efficiently for multitasking as opposed to the most current technology and “cause more than a 2.1x increase in lost productivity (hours).”
+Performance limitations for devices that are five years or older can lead to:

 - Devices being four times slower than new Windows 10 Pro devices